topfreegames/eventsgateway-client-node/README.md

 // send event to configured topic
 // calls should be wrapped in a try/catch try {
-  // no need to `await` async send, if you're using sync client, use `await`
+  // async client, no need to await this.app.eventsGatewayClient.send('pingEvent', { some: 'value' })
-  // as well, and handle failures this.app.eventsGatewayClient.send(
-    'pingEvent',
-    {
-      status: `${123}`,     // all values must be sent as strings
-      msg: 'my string msg',
-    }
-  )
-} catch (err) {
+  // sync client, block if you want to handle errors await this.app.eventsGatewayClient.send('pingEvent', { some: 'value' }) } catch (err) {
   // no need to log here, eventsGateway already logs failures }